DavidTimms/stack-queue/readme.md

 Stack-Queue
 ================

-A JavaScript/CoffeeScript implementation of the basic stack and queue data structures which are safer than using a standard Array, as they only offer the core operations for adding and removing values.
+A JavaScript/CoffeeScript implementation of the basic stack and queue data structures which is safer than using a standard Array, as it only offers the core operations for adding and removing values.

-A maximum size can be set for the structure and it will emit an overflow event when this is reached, which can be listening for by a callback function.
+A maximum size can be set for the structure and it will emit an overflow event when this is reached, which can be listened for by a callback function.
 It also emits an empty event when the last value is removed.

 Usage
 ----------------